-As captivating as they are, individual Greek gods remain a hodgepodge to many.
+As captivating as they are, the Greek gods are only sketchily known to many.
 There are fully twelve Olympians and other divinities, as well.
 How many of us could name even half of them?

 Doing so is tricky because of the Romans.
 When they conquered Greece, they renamed all but one of the gods.
 For instance, Aphrodite, the goddess of love, became Venus.
 Zeus, the mightiest of the gods, became Jupiter.
 The war-god Ares was rebranded as Mars.
 Only Apollo, who was revered by successive Roman emperors, retained his Greek name.